 Maybe it’s Dollywood.
 Maybe it’s a favorite hiking spot.
 For many who come to the Smokies, it’s an act of nostalgia.
 Maybe a father brings his kids to show them the same places his father took him.

 Maybe it’s a place the kids loved when they were little and we come back to experience that through a different lens.
 But the Smokies are vast.
 The options are not quite unlimited, but nearly so.

-This Labor Day do something different.
 Feed some goats on a roof.
 Ride a mountain roller coaster.
+For this long weekend, do something different.
 Whatever it is, get out there and add some new experiences.

 We promise you, there is something in the Smokies that fits your comfort level and it’s quite a bit better than another day in the backyard.

-Do you have plans for Labor Day weekend?
+Do you have fun things planned for Labor Day weekend TN?
 Let us know in the comments.